Introduction to the Submerged Dredge Pump Seal Application

 Kalsi Seals are installed in a housing groove and compressed against a shaft, and seal statically in the same manner as other interference-type seals, such as O-rings.

 The dynamic sealing lip incorporates a wavy hydrodynamic edge on the lubricant side, and an abrupt circular exclusionary edge on the environment side.
-When rotation occurs, a thin lubricant film is hydrodynamically wedged into the dynamic sealing interface by the waves.
+When shaft rotation occurs, a thin lubricant film is hydrodynamically wedged into the dynamic sealing interface by the waves.
 This hydroplaning effect lubricates the seal and shaft, preventing the typical dry rubbing wear, high running friction and heat associated with conventional seals, allowing higher pressure and speed combinations and providing long life.

 When rotation stops, the hydrodynamic lubricating action stops, and static sealing is reestablished.
 Click here for slow motion seal animation of seal lubrication.

 General seal implementation guidelines are provided in the Kalsi Seals Handbook, which is available online here.
 Experienced personnel are also available to provide technical support.
-If you would like Kalsi Engineering to review your rotary seal application, please download an application questionnaire in PDF or Word format, and return it to us by e-mail or fax (281-240-0255).
+If you would like Kalsi Engineering to review your dredge pump seal application, please download an application questionnaire in PDF or Word format, and return it to us by e-mail or fax (281-240-0255).
 Alternately, you can forward your seal questions by e-mail, or call us directly at 281-240-6500.

 Kalsi-brand rotary shaft seals are offered for sale under the terms and conditions of the “Offer of Sale” that is included in the current revision of the Kalsi Seals Handbook.